symfony/symfony-docs/setup/symfony_server.rst

     $ symfony open:local

-Running the server this way makes it display the log messages in the console, so you won't be able to run other commands at the same time.
+Running the server this way makes it display the log messages in the console, so you will not be able to run other commands at the same time.
 If you prefer, you can run the Symfony server in the background:

 .. code-block:: terminal